Next Start

 • Chattering: Another common sign of low transmission fluid is when a vehicle chatters on takeoff.
 This can feel as though you’re driving over a rumble strip.

 • Warning light: Many modern-day cars are equipped with technology to tell you if there is an issue with your transmission.
-If you ever notice a dashboard light that indicates high transmission temperature, this means your transmission fluid is hotter than it should be.
+If you ever notice a dashboard light that indicates a high transmission temperature, this means your transmission fluid is hotter than it should be.
 Keep in mind that your check engine light is not always only about your engine—it can also illuminate if there is a transmission problem.

 • Difficulties when shifting: Delays when going into gear or problems when shifting gears, such as slipping, sliding, bumps and noises can be key indicators that there’s an issue with your transmission fluid.